What’s With All These Celebrity Trademark Filings?

 Obtaining a trademark is extremely beneficial to building a brand and a business but not every word or brand can attain trademark rights.
 It is important to properly vet and assess the risk for registration to see if the mark is available and if it is strong enough on the spectrum to receive rights.
 Additionally, filing for trademark registration for every term is not wise or beneficial and is a poor use of one’s resources.
 As you can see from the examples, even the biggest names get denied so it is important to build your brand and register under the proper class and description in order to receive rights.

-If you need help with your trademark in regard to its vetting, assessment, or registration, contact Scott Brown at 614-340-0011.
+If you need help with your trademark in regard to its vetting, assessment, or registration, contact us at 614-340-0011.

 Previous